pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 The key insight that lets [Blelloch and Wei](https://arxiv.org/abs/2002.07053) achieve wait-freedom in hazard pointer is that the combination of publishing a guess and confirming that the guess is correct in `hp_read` emulates an atomic memory-memory copy.
-If only we had such an atomic copy primitive, the read-side would be trivial.
+Given such an atomic copy primitive, the read-side becomes trivial.

 {% codeblock hp_read_blelloch_wei.py %}
 def hp_read_membarrier(cell, record):